The three main ways brokers make money with leverage

 Only MM brokers have a dealing desk that handles all the trades in-house.

-Why do brokers provide added capital to traders?
+Why do brokers provide leverage to traders?

 Brokers and trading platforms that provide leverage do so simply to earn more money.